seandstewart/typical/mkdocs/usage/types.md

 | typing.Hashable        | str     |

 ## Constraining Builtin Types
-`typical` provides a path for defining "constrained" types based upon Python builtins.
+Typical provides a path for defining "constrained" types based upon Python builtins.
 This gives you a means to express limited types in a declarative manner.
 There is some overlap between constrained types and JSON Schema - this is intentional.
-However, `typical`'s constraints are built with Python types in mind, so there are small, but important differences between the two implementations.
+However, Typical's constraints are built with Python types in mind, so there are small, but important differences between the two implementations.

 !!! note

-    It should be noted that `typical`'s constraint syntax is the means by which we generate JSON Schema definitions.
+    It should be noted that Typical's constraint syntax is the means by which we generate JSON Schema definitions.

 The public interface for constraining types is the